ManufacturaInd/python-zenlog/README.md

   * "theme" support, emulating some used log schemes (Xorg, Gentoo...)
   * come up with a simpler template system for theming (a layer on top of the shell commands) -- a subset of CSS?
+See [term-css](https://www.npmjs.org/package/term-css) for the syntax
   * Use of fancy Unicode characters
   * Additional sets of levels other than debug, info, etc?
   * Always show line numbers on debug?